All Our Selves In One Basket

 Just like reality.

 As a rough, "good enough" definition, we can say that "gentrification" is when a space that you previous felt great pride and ownership in becomes taken over or bought out by others to fulfill their needs instead.
 The obvious example is the gentrification of urban areas.
-I haven't really lived through this, so I asked my girlfriend Roxie about her experiences.
+I haven't really lived through this, so I asked my friend Roxie about her experiences.
 She grew up in the Bronx in NYC, before she later moved elsewhere.

 Her life growing up was far from peaches and roses.
 Everyone around her grew up renting run down WWII-era apartments run by slumlords.
 There definitely was the us-versus-them mentality... but the "us" felt very connected to each other.
 Roxie and her community weren't necessarily super friendly and always saying "hi" to each other per se, but they had a strong community support network.
 They helped each other out when they needed things.
 People who made Puerto Rican or Dominican food in bulk sold it cheap to their neighbors, or just gave it away.
 It was far from perfect, but it was home.